tale-toul/OCP4baremetalIPI/README.md

 ## Introduction

-This repository contains documentation on how to deploy an Openshift 4 cluster using the IPI method in a baremetal cluster on libvirt/KVM virtual machines.
+This repository contains documentation and supporting files on how to deploy an Openshift 4 cluster using the IPI method in a **baremetal** cluster on libvirt/KVM virtual machines.

 The instruction given here are meant to deploy a test cluster and help understand the process of deploying a baremetal IPI Openshift 4 cluster at a reduced cost, compared to deploying the same cluster using real baremetal servers.

-Even in the scenario depicted here a powerfull physical server is required, given that it needs to host at least 6 VMs, each with its own requirements of memory, disk and CPU.
+Even in the scenario depicted here, a powerfull physical server is required, given that it needs to host at least 6 VMs, each with its own requirements of memory, disk and CPU.
 In case such server is not available, instructions are also provided to use a metal instance in AWS.

-The documentation contains instructions on how to deploy the cluster with and without a provisioning network in the sections [Provisioning Network Based Architecture](#provisioning-network-based-architecture) and [Redfish based architecture](#redfish-based-architecture) respectively
+The documentation contains instructions on how to deploy the cluster with and without a provisioning network in the sections [Provisioning Network Based Architecture](#provisioning-network-based-architecture) and [Redfish based architecture](#redfish-based-architecture) respectively.

+A section on how to create the infrastructure, including the metal instance in AWS and the libvirt VMs, using terraform and ansible is provided in section [Creating the metal instance and KVM infrastructure with terraform and ansible](#creating-the-metal-instance-and-kvm-infrastructure-with-terraform-and-ansible)

 ## Reference documentation